liviucotfas/ase-web-and-cloud-applications-security/2 - HelloWorld - Data Entry.md

 ##  6. <a name='UsingModelBinding'></a>Using Model Binding

-    > **model binding** is a useful MVC feature whereby incoming data is parsed and the key/value pairs in the HTTP request are used to populate properties of domain model types.
+**Model binding** is a useful MVC feature whereby incoming data is parsed and the key/value pairs in the HTTP request are used to populate properties of domain model types.
 Model binding is a powerful and customizable feature that eliminates the grind and toil of dealing with HTTP requests directly and lets you work with C# objects rather than dealing with individual data values sent by the browser.
 The GuestResponse object that is passed as the parameter to the action method is automatically populated with the data from the form fields.

 ##  7. <a name='StoringResponses'></a>Storing Responses
 1. The project will include a simple in-memory repository to store the responses from users.
 Add a new class file called `Repository.cs` in the `Models`.